 Haas, one of the world’s leading machine tool manufacturers, has boosted its Haas Technical Education Centre (HTEC) programme in the USA, with the opening of a dedicated HTEC teacher training centre at Vincennes University (VU), Indiana.
 To support the new facility, Renishaw, a long-term HTEC industrial partner, has donated a QC20-W wireless ballbar, which will be used to help train users of the new centre in the importance of regular machine tool performance testing.

-The aim of the new VU HTEC facility (www.vuhtec.org) is to train HTEC teachers from elsewhere in the network enabling them to affectively deliver the programme within their own learning institutes.
+The aim of the new VU HTEC facility (www.vuhtec.org) is to train HTEC teachers from elsewhere in the network, enabling them to affectively deliver the programme within their own learning institutes.
 The first course at the centre was held in November 2010 and included a combined training course on metrology and ballbar usage, given by Renishaw Inc and Clodfelter Engineering, where the QC20-W ballbar was used to carry out several tests for accuracy and performance on the Haas CNC machining centres installed at the VU HTEC.
 Attendees included employees from nearby aerospace company Flying-S, as well as VU staff members and students.

 Doug Bowman, VU HTEC Director, said, “Ballbar testing is an important process foundation for close tolerance CNC machining and we are pleased to have had the opportunity to host this type of advanced training in our new centre.”